ij-startcannon/ij-startcannon.github.io/README.md

-## ij.start.canon | Download Canon Printer Setup in June 2022
+## ij.start.canon - canon.com/ijsetup in June 2022

 Use ij.start canon to set up your Canon product.
 Get inkjet Canon printer and scanner support here.
 You can learn for Canon PIXMA, imagePROGRAF, MAXIFY, CanoScan, and others.